olegv142/esp32-bt-serial/README.md

 # Power consumption

 35mA in idle state, 130mA while transferring data at maximum rate.
+A little high but you have got high data rate and excellent range.

+# Range

+Exceptional.
+Several timer better than with anything based on the Bluecore chips.
+I've got stable connection with 10 meters distance and 2 concrete walls in between.